mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 This enables SSL connections when set to true.
 The legacy values `required` and `disabled` were removed in MaxScale 6.0.

-If enabled, the certificate files mentioned above must also be supplied.
-MaxScale connections to will then be encrypted with TLS/SSL.

 ### `ssl_key`

 A string giving a file path that identifies an existing readable file.
-The file must be the SSL client private key MaxScale should use.
-This is a required parameter for listeners but an optional parameter for servers.
+The file must be the SSL certificate private key MaxScale should use.
+This is an optional parameter for listeners and servers.

 ### `ssl_cert`

 A string giving a file path that identifies an existing readable file.
-The file must be the SSL client certificate MaxScale should use with the server.
+The file must be the SSL certificate MaxScale should use.
 The certificate must match the key defined in `ssl_key`.
-This is a required parameter for listeners but an optional parameter for servers.
+This is an optional parameter for listeners and servers.

 ### `ssl_ca_cert`